voorhoede/plek/website/docs/guide/getting-started.md

           key: v1-dependencies-{{ checksum "package.json" }}
 ```

-Because these examples use the ZEIT Now service a [ZEIT token](https://zeit.co/account/tokens) is expected to be in the `NOW_TOKEN` environment variable of the CI.
+Because these examples use the ZEIT Now service, a [ZEIT token](https://zeit.co/account/tokens) is expected to be in the `NOW_TOKEN` environment variable of the CI.
+To set an environment variable see the [Travis CI](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) or [Circle CI](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) documentation.

 :rocket: Done!
-Your project will now be deployed for every commit.
+Your project will now be automatically deployed for every commit.